 Which children are at risk for SARS?

-A child is more at risk for SARS if he or she is in an area where SARS is active, or has contact with a person who has SARS.
+A child is more at risk for SARS if they are in an area where SARS is active or if they've had contact with a person who has SARS.
 This means living with someone with SARS or kissing, hugging, or sharing cups or eating utensils.